-The South Bend Division consists of a Branch Supervisor and has a current staffing level of 8 attorneys and 4 support staff.
+The South Bend Division consists of a Branch Supervisor and has a current staffing of attorneys and support staff.
 The South Bend Division serves 11 counties (LaPorte, St. Joseph, Elkhart, Starke, Marshall, Kosciusko, Pulaski, Fulton, Wabash, Miami and Cass) with a combined population of 847,435.

 South Bend is located in the heart of St. Joseph County.
 St. Joseph County and the surrounding region provide more attractions than the average visitor can see in a single day.
 The area offers a variety of fairs and festivals, a top-notch zoo, historical and interactive museums adults and children alike can enjoy.
 But if Mother Nature is more your style, St. Joseph County offer gardens, parks and even a world-class waterway, perfect for kayaking.
 The East Race Waterway is North America’s first artificial whitewater course, hosting national and international slalom races featuring Olympic champions.
 Many explore the numerous universities that are abundant in the region.
 The performing arts shine brightly in St. Joseph County.
 From the Broadway Theater League that attracts national touring Broadway shows to the South Bend Symphony Orchestra, perfection never sounded better.
 The Morris Performing Arts Center houses both groups.